SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 !!!note
     The next sections are valid for Splunk **Enterprise** (OnPrem) or Splunk **Cloud** (Cloud).

-## 2. Install and configure your Sekoia application for Splunk in Splunk
+## 2. Install and configure your Sekoia application for Splunk

 1. Go to Application Setup Page by clicking on `Apps` > `Find more Apps`
 ![Splunk_Applications_access](/assets/intelligence_center/Splunk/Splunk_Applications_access.png){: style="width: 40%; max-width: 40%"}